It All Started with a Bad Piece of Brisket

 In December 2015, Richard resigned from his full time job.
 Suzanne kept teaching full time while working part time at the food truck.
 Although it was difficult maintaining the food truck full time, with no real profit, Richard eagerly persisted in pursuing his dream of one day opening up a brick and mortar restaurant.

 Desert Oak Barbecue continued to grow in popularity, day in and day out, through all the changes in weather El Paso had to offer, the lines kept growing.
-The financial hardships of opening and maintaining a restaurant with no prior experience in business ownership were rough.
+The financial hardships of opening and maintaining a restaurant were rough.
 It truly is a blessing to have had so much support from our family during this time.

 Through countless days of blistering heat, hail and wind storms, and a little bit of El Paso snow, Desert Oak Barbecue outgrew the food truck.